Since 1st November 2019, the new organic waste selective collection system was gradually extended to the entire city:

-On 1 October the new collection system started in the districts of Arganzuela, Chamberí, San Blas-Canillejas and Villaverde
+On 1st November the new collection system started in the districts of Fuencarral-El Pardo, Carabanchel, Usera, Moratalaz and Retiro.

-On 1 December these were followed by the districts of Latina, Vicálvaro and Hortaleza
+On 1st December these was followed by the districts of Chamartín, Salamanca and Barajas.

 In addition to placing the new brown bin in the streets, the City Council of Madrid has launched an information and environmental awareness campaign for citizens on how the new collection system works, how to sort organic matter properly and the benefits of recycling.